gisturiz/gisturiz/README.md

 My name is Gustavo

-- ☁️ I’m a Technical Manager at Amazon.
+- ☁️ I’m a Technical Manager at Coinbase.
 - 🔭 I created an open-source ventilator registry so hospital networks could better cope with COVID-19.
 - 🏅 5x AWS Certified - Solutions Architect Professional
 - 🪐 Always looking to collaborate on fun projects.